 The following weapons are recommended pairings for the Ice Gauntlet in New World.

-You can reference our builds section for specific Ice Gauntlet pairings and builds that other players in the community are using.
+You can reference our builds section for specific Ice Gauntlet pairings and builds.

 Every Weapon Ability in New World has a corresponding Perk that can be found on armor and weapons.
 Most of the perks scale in power with the Gear Score of the item they are on.
 It’s important to note that you can only benefit from one instance of a weapon ability perk at a time.
 You can obtain the weapon perks randomly from drops or you can craft gear with the specific perk on it.
 You can enhance your chance at obtaining a specific perk by utilizing mods.
 Additionally you can enhance your chance at obtaining your perk with the right stats by using the timeless shards.